Spin group: Complex case

 where the equivalence $\sim$ identifies (a, u) with (−a, −u).

 This has important applications in 4-manifold theory and Seiberg–Witten theory.
 In physics, the Spin group is appropriate for describing uncharged fermions, while the SpinC group is used to describe electrically charged fermions.
-In this case, the U(1) symmetry is specifically the gauge group of electromagnetism.
+In this case, the U(1) symmetry is specifically the gauge group (structure group) of electromagnetism.